 - a.
 Note: if you are new to pinning, start with larger specimens as they are easier.
 Keep specimens in ethanol until ready to pin. - b.
-Use only No. 3 archival quality pins.
+Use No. 2 or No. 3 archival quality pins.
 Finer pins are too flexible and vibrate in the specimen, destroying them from within.
-Thicker pins damage specimens as they are inserted. - c.
-Press your thumb and index finger together in order to form a "v", which you will use to support the specimen as you insert the pin.
+Thicker pins damage specimens as they are inserted.

-Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 11/23/2015 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K

-- d.
-Place the specimen into the "v" and position it so that it is straight in your fingers and the legs are facing downward. - e.
-Insert the pin vertically through the top layer of the specimen's body (Figure 38). - i.
+- c.
+Place the specimen directly on the pinning block over the deepest hole.
+Hold the beetle in position it so that it is straight in your fingers and the legs are facing downward. - d.
+Insert the pin vertically through the top layer of the specimen's body (Figure 37). - i.
 Note: It is important to insert the pin in the correct location in the beetle's body.
-A properly placed pin is positioned on the RIGHT side of the beetle (when viewed dorsally), halfway between the midline of the beetle's body and the edge where the elytra (wing shells) begin to round behind the thorax (see the "X" in Figure 38). - ii.
+A properly placed pin is positioned on the RIGHT side of the beetle (when viewed dorsally), halfway between the midline of the beetle's body and the edge where the elytra (wing shells) begin to round behind the thorax (see the "X" in Figure 37). - ii.
 Note: Be sure to place the pin through the right side of the specimen

-Figure 38.
-Ground beetle pinning and dorsal side schematic showing where to place the pin (marked by an "X")
+Figure 37.
+Ground beetle pinning schematic showing where to place the pin (marked by an "X")

-- f.
-Place the specimen on top of the pinning block and gently slide the pin through the body of the specimen.
-Push the pin slowly and with constant pressure. - g.
+- e.
+Gently slide the pin through the body of the specimen.
+Push the pin slowly and with constant pressure. - f.
 Ensure that the pin is at a right angle to the beetle's body and push the specimen up the pin until its top surface is 15 mm from the top of the pin.
 This leaves enough space above the specimen for the pin to handled and below for labels.
 Additionally, specimens at a uniform height are easier to examine and compare with one another.
-See Figure 39 for examples of well-pinned and poorly-pinned specimens.
+See Figure 38 for examples of well-pinned and poorly-pinned specimens.

-Title: TOS Protocol and Procedure: Ground Beetle Sampling
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K

-Date: 11/23/2015

-NEON Doc. #: NEON.DOC.014050 | Author: K. LeVan